tldr-pages/tldr/pages/linux/mkvmerge.md

 `mkvextract tracks {{path/to/file.mkv}} {{1}}:{{audio.webm}}`

-- Extract the subtitle track from a selected file:
+- Extract the subtitle from the track 3 of a specific file:

 `mkvextract tracks {{path/to/file.mkv}} {{3}}:{{subs.srt}}`